 Thai exports between January and May, 2020 fell 3.71% to their lowest level in four years.

 Due to the strong baht, manufacturing slowing and the tourism industry in crisis due to the Thai government’s unwillingness to open borders to foreign nationals, thousands of other businesses could go bankrupt in the next few months putting tens of thousands more Thais out of work.

-All of these factors combined, along with Thai household debt currently over 78% of the country’s GDP and the added problem of high unemployment, could cause a Thailand recession in 2020 and beyond that is much worse than analysts currently believe.
+All of these factors combined, along with Thai household debt currently 80% of the country’s GDP and the added problem of high unemployment, could cause a Thailand recession in 2020 and beyond that is much worse than analysts currently believe.